 Getting hit by an idea is like falling in love.
-The first stage is what I often refer to as the honeymoon stage of the idea when it seems like anything is possible.
-This is also the stage where we easily loose track of time and days quickly turn into weeks and months.
-The best measure for maintaining forward progress is by building an external accountability system with other stakeholders to hold yourself regularly accountable.
+The first stage is what I often refer to as the honeymoon stage of the idea, when it seems like anything is possible.
+This is also the stage where we easily lose track of time, and days quickly turn into weeks and months.
+The best way to maintain progress is by building an external accountability system with other stakeholders to hold yourself regularly accountable.

 Ready to Level-up your Idea?

 Go From Idea to Early Traction in Less Than 8 Weeks Without Wasting More Time, Money, and Effort.